wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 On the other hand, [MusicLM](https://google-research.github.io/seanet/musiclm/examples/) is also available, but really only in Google's research papers: neither the models or training tools are public.
 Neither the models **or** the training code are public, so open-source communities have made some impressive efforts to try and replicate the results.
 Like Google's code though, training OpenMusicLM would take days on a conventional system, and the complex checkpoints setup doesn't really result in any practical results.

-However, there's another valuable point.
-If you have a niche enough genre, believe it or not, there's not enough music available.
-It might also be that

-TODO: describe synthwave genre here

 And then there's Meta's [AudioCraft](https://github.com/facebookresearch/audiocraft), or more precisely [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md).
 Just like people thought that GPT-4 showed "sparks of AGI", MusicGen shows some sparks of .
 Well, if it only was true stereo.
 Right now it's mono-only, and although there are [projects](https://github.com/GrandaddyShmax/audiocraft_plus) which contain "stereo" audio generation, it's more akin to applying regular DSP effects to widen a mono signal to stereo than true stereo.

 The best thing is that you can run this locally.

+None of the models really support vocals, so focus is instead on instrumental music.

+However, there's another valuable point.
+If you have a niche enough genre, believe it or not, there's not enough music available.
+It might also be that

+TODO: describe synthwave genre here

 ----